populationgenetics/exercises/HWexercise/HW.md

     frequencies of heterozygotes.\]

-5)  What could have caused the differences in HW proportions between the groups? (if you do not know, then just move to the next question)
+5)  What could have caused the differences in HW proportions between the groups? (if you do not know, then just move to the next question.
+We will reveal it in the solutions.)

 6)  What is happening among the seedling stage and the adult life stage? (if you do not know, then just move to the next exercise)